Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 I had found it very difficult to get an solid figures about Hepatitis C infection rates in Africa but the general option seemed to be that they were very high.
 Possibly between 5% to 7%.

-I also knew that the great number of African people were poor and even affording Indian generics would be a problem for many.
+I also knew that the great number of African people with Hepatitis C were poor so that even affording Indian generics would be a problem for many.

 So I began this conversation with anticipation of some light being shed on Africa, particularly what Gilead’s Compassionate Access Program was doing to help people there.